Â

 The Science Behind Vitamin C and Skin Health

 At the cellular level, vitamin C functions as a cofactor for prolyl 4-hydroxylase and lysyl hydroxylase, enzymes that stabilize collagen's triple helix structure.
-Without these hydroxylated amino acids, newly formed collagen remains unstable and breaks down quickly, leading to compromised wound healing and visible aging.
+Without these hydroxylated amino acids, newly formed collagen remains unstable and breaks down quickly, leading to reduced skin resilience and visible aging.

 Clinical studies show that individuals with optimal vitamin C levels experience measurable improvements in skin texture within 6-12 weeks of consistent supplementation.
-One notable study found a 50% reduction in UV-induced skin redness when participants combined oral vitamin C with adequate hydration and sun protection.
+One notable study found a 50% reduction in the appearance of skin redness when participants combined oral vitamin C with adequate hydration and sun protection.

 The form of vitamin C in your supplement determines both its absorption rate and gentleness on your digestive system.
-Liposomal vitamin C wraps the nutrient in phospholipid layers, allowing for enhanced cellular uptake and reduced gastrointestinal irritation, making it ideal for higher doses needed for skin support.
+Liposomal vitamin C wraps the nutrient in phospholipid layers, designed for better absorption and reduced gastrointestinal irritation, making it ideal for higher doses needed for skin support.

 Supplements Studio Liposomal Vitamin C - Superior Absorption Technology

-Best for: Maximum bioavailability and gentle high-dose supplementation for comprehensive skin support
+Best for: Maximum bioavailability and enhanced absorption and gentle support for skin health

-Our liposomal vitamin C delivers 1500mg in a phospholipid matrix that enhances cellular absorption while remaining gentle on your digestive system.
+Our liposomal vitamin C delivers 1500mg in a phospholipid matrix that is designed for better absorption while remaining gentle on your digestive system.
 This advanced delivery method allows your skin cells to receive consistent vitamin C throughout the day, supporting optimal collagen synthesis and antioxidant protection.

-The liposomal encapsulation technology we use protects vitamin C from degradation in your digestive tract, ensuring more of the nutrient reaches your bloodstream and subsequently your skin cells.
-This formulation contains zero fillers, flow agents, or unnecessary additives, just pure vitamin C in its most bioavailable form.
+The liposomal encapsulation technology we use protects vitamin C from degradation in your digestive tract, ensuring more of the nutrient reaches your bloodstream, including the skin.
+This formulation contains zero fillers, flow agents, or unnecessary additives, just vitamin C in a highly bioavailable form.

-Why it stands out: Clinical research shows liposomal vitamin C achieves blood levels nearly twice as high as standard forms at equivalent doses.
+Why it stands out: Clinical research shows liposomal vitamin C may achieve higher blood levels than non-encapsulated forms.
 For skin support, this translates to more consistent collagen production support and enhanced antioxidant defense against daily environmental stressors.

 Supplements Studio Whole-Food Vitamin C Complex - Nature's Antioxidant Boost